 United States – Inducted 2003

 Walter Browne was born in Sydney, Australia, to an American father and Australian mother.
-After moving to the United States as a young child, he won the U.S. Junior Championship in 1966.
-In his early career, he represented Australia in competition, winning the 1969 Australian Championship, tying for first at the 1969 Asian Zonal tournament in Singapore, and playing first board at the 1970 and 1972 Olympiads.
-From the mid-1970s onward he would represent the United States, and he continued to win multiple national and international titles throughout the 1970s and 1980s.
-These include six U.S. Championships, eleven National Opens, seven American Opens, three U.S. Opens, three Interzonal tournaments, and two World Opens, as well as appearances at four more Olympiads.
-His most recent win was at the 2005 U.S. Senior Open.
+He and his family moved to the United States when Browne was three years old.
+As a child, Browne developed a passion for the game, joined the Manhattan Chess Club, and in 1966, became the winner of the first U.S. Junior Closed Chess Championship.
+From 1969-1972, he represented Australia in competition, winning the 1969 Australian Championship, tying for first at the 1969 Asian Zonal tournament in Singapore, and playing first board at the 1970 and 1972 Chess Olympiads.
+He then represented the United States, and he continued to win multiple national and international titles throughout the 1970s and 1980s.